Welcome to The History in the Bible Podcast

 About the Podcast

-In the History in the Bible Podcast I will take you inside this revolution in Biblical studies in a series of fortnightly podcasts.
-Each episode will be a chunk just right for your morning or afternoon commute.
+In the History in the Bible Podcast I take you inside this revolution in Biblical studies in a series of fortnightly podcasts.
+Each episode is a chunk just right for your morning or afternoon commute.

-I rely on these three scholarly and authoritative translations into English, one from the Christian side, and two from the Jewish:
+I rely on these scholarly and authoritative translations into English:

 English translations of other primary sources